 Best Bourbon: Evan Williams Black Label

-"I love using Evan Williams Black Label as my go-to bourbon when I'm thinking of cost," says Darnell Holguin, co-founder of The Silver Sun Group and beverage partner of Las' Lap.
-This Kentucky bourbon is produced by Heaven Hill.
-"It's sweet and smooth, while being [a bit higher in alcohol content] at 86 proof."
+"I love using Evan Williams Black Label as my go-to bourbon when I'm thinking of cost," says Darnell Holguin, the co-founder of The Silver Sun Group and beverage partner of Las' Lap.
+This bourbon is produced by Heaven Hill Distillery.
+"It's sweet and smooth, while being [a bit higher in alcohol content] at 86 proof," he says.

 Best White Rum: Bacardi Superior White Rum